 Our BlueVine review will cover the three main services, which are;

 - Term loans

 This is not the normal loan or credit service you are familiar with.
 Invoice factoring is the process of selling an invoice that hasn’t been cleared or paid by customers to another party.
 This improves income stability and cash flow.
-Invoice factoring can be very beneficial, as the revenue obtained from it can be used to repay loans, to cover short term expenses, or to take advantage of fleeting business opportunities requiring cash.
+Invoice factoring can be very beneficial, as the revenue obtained from it can be used to repay loans, cover short-term expenses, or take advantage of fleeting business opportunities requiring cash.

 Lines of credit

 This is a type of flexible loan service that works like a credit card.
 With a line of credit, you will be told the amount of credit you have access to, and you can take money as required until you reach the credit limit.

 This is the normal loan service you are likely most familiar with.
 You get to borrow a fixed amount and you are given a schedule for repayment with an interest rate.

 The eligibility requirements vary among the three services provided.
 You must at a minimum meet the requirements listed below for the financing solution that interests you.
 However, some borrowers may need to meet additional requirements in certain cases.